irsl/gcp-dhcp-takeover-code-exec/README.md

 - DHCP XIDs are public (broadcasted on the same LAN) anyway
 - with regular IP/MAC setups (=where they are not predictable/static) and udp/68 exposed, not even the current "weak" PRNG would be practically exploitable

+Note: in the meanwhile, Google has identified an [additional attack vector](https://gitlab.isc.org/isc-projects/dhcp/-/issues/197) gaining an MitM position for a local threat actor.

 # Timeline